decentraland/schemas/report/schemas.api.md

     pricePerDay: string;
 };

-// Warning: (ae-missing-release-tag) "RentalsListingsFilterBy" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "RentalsListingsFilterBy" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public
 export type RentalsListingsFilterBy = {